 Stir the seeds a few times during baking so they all get evenly crisp.
 Cool the seeds on the baking tray, just like home-made granola they will become crisper as they cool.
 Once completely cool store in an air-tight container and use as a soup garnish, add to granola or muesli, eat as they are for a snack, or sprinkle some over yogurt.

-We love pumpkin and squash season as the supermarkets and stores often sell these tasty veggies quite cheaply so we always stock up on lots!
-Last year we kept one of our Halloween pumpkins for 6 months before we actually ate it!
-If stored somewhere cool and dry they can last ages!
+We love pumpkin and squash season as the supermarkets often sell these tasty vegetables [technically a fruit] quite cheaply so we always stock up.
+Last year we kept one of our Halloween pumpkins for 6 months before we actually ate it.
+If stored somewhere cool and dry they can last ages.

-If your looking for a recipe for stuffed acorn squash then our Vegan Chana Chaat makes an amazingly tasty filling and our recipe also has a method for how to cook stuffed acorn squash which would be a great meal for Thanksgiving or a dinner party.
+If your looking for a recipe for stuffed acorn squash then our Vegan Chana Chaat makes for a tasty filling and our recipe also has a method for how to cook stuffed acorn squash which would be a nice meal for Thanksgiving or a Halloween dinner.

-Finally, for mid-week meals one of our family favourites is this Vegan Butternut Squash & Lentil Lasagne which just hits the tasty comfort food spot every-time!
+Finally, for mid-week meals one of our family favourites is this Vegan Butternut Squash & Lentil Lasagne which is just pure comfort food.

 ***please note: for US measurements click the 'US customary button' within the recipe and the measurements will switch to tablespoons, cups, and ounces.***